vppmatt/react-labs/03-Introducing Components.md

 2. **Create a new folder** under the components folder called "Greeting".

-3. **Create a new file** in the Greeting folder called "Greeting.js".
+3. **Create a new file** in the Greeting folder called "Greeting.jsx".
 Components always start with an uppercase letter and it is convention to name the file with the same name as the component it contains.
+The files must have the .jsx extension.

 4. Create the outline of a **regular javascript function** in the Greeting.js file.
 The function should be called Greeting.
 You should also make it the default export function for the file.